kamranahmedse/developer-roadmap/src/data/roadmaps/linux/content/102-shell-basics/102-command-help.md

 help [command]
 ```

-To view examples with TLDR, use:
+To view examples with `tldr`, use:

 ```bash
 tldr [command]